 Film and Media Studies Model

 Students wishing for more information on the Film and Media Studies Model should contact Dr. John Murchek who is our professional adviser for all undergraduate students, particularly in the upper divisions.
-Alternatively they may contact Prof. Robert Thomson who is responsible for the Undergraduate Program’s day-to-day business.
+Alternatively they may contact Prof. Kenneth Kidd who is responsible for the Undergraduate Program’s day-to-day business.

 Film and Media Studies